wink-link/winklink-doc/docs/automation.md

 The WINkLink Automation solution contains both off-chain and on-chain components:

-- Automation Custom Logic contract (on-chain component): User created contract with defined trigger condition and runnable logic.
-User is to top-up this contract with Wink tokens and initiate the request.
+- Automation Custom Logic contract (on-chain component): A user-created contract with defined trigger conditions and executable logic.
+Users are required to fund this contract with WINK tokens and initiate the request.
-- Automation Registry & Registrar (on-chain component): These consists a set of contracts that are used to keep track of registered contracts and their states.
+- Automation Registry & Registrar (on-chain component): These are a set of contracts designed to track and manage both the registration and the operational states of other contracts.
 Funds for individual contracts are also kept and calculated.
 - Automation Node service (off-chain node): Subscribed to event logs to listen for new registered contracts and modifications to existing contracts.
 It also checks the trigger condition every 3 seconds to ensure timely execution of the user's logic.

 ### Contracts